aminmoosavi/SeizureModels/README.md

 * ### https://doi.org/10.26300/fc7z-md62

    [S. Amin Moosavi, Jordan Feldman, Wilson Truccolo, "Controllability of nonlinear epileptic-seizure spreading dynamics in large-scale subject-specific brain networks", Scientific Reports 15 (1), 6467 (2025)]

+* ### Please refer to the cited papers for more details about the models and simulations.